-Data Description

-License type Type of license currently in use for agents.

-reusable: an agent's license can be reused after it is uninstalled. oneshot: an agent's license is only valid for one installation.
+Data Description License type Type of license currently in use for agents. reusable : an agent's license can be reused after it is uninstalled. oneshot : an agent's license is only valid for one installation.
 NOTE: the license can only be updated if the user has License modification authorization.
 Users Amount of users currently used by the system and maximum admitted quantity.

-Agents Amount of agents currently used by the system and maximum admitted quantity.

-Desktop Amount of desktop and mobile agents currently used by the system and maximum admitted quantities respectively.

-Distributed Amount of database currently used by the system and maximum admitted quantity.
+Agent Amount of agents currently used by the system and maximum admitted quantity.
+Desktop Mobile Amount of desktop and mobile agents currently used by the system and maximum admitted quantities respectively.
+Distributed servers Amount of databases currently used by the system and maximum admitted quantity.

-Collectors Amount of Collectors currently used by the system and maximum admitted quantity.
+Data Description Collectors Amount of Collectors currently used by the system and maximum admitted quantity.
 Anonymizers Amount of Anonymizers currently used by the system and maximum admitted quantity.